apiaryio/api-blueprint/examples/Gist Fox API.md

 ## Gist [/gists/{id}]
 A single Gist object.
 The Gist resource is the central resource in the Gist Fox API.
 It represents one paste - a single text note.

-The Gist resource has the following states:
+The Gist resource has the following attributes:

 - id
 - created_at